The Ghostley Witch

 ´good luck´," he added to Klink.

-room.
+adjoining room.
 And an exasperated Hella shook her head.
-"He is terrible..."
+"He is

-good nap, too, adding under his breath to his faithfull sidekick: "You
+superior a good nap, too, adding under his breath to his faithfull sidekick:

-reappeared in the doorway: "Sergeant, come in here and help me with my
+Burkhalter reappeared in the doorway: "Sergeant, come in here and help me

-boots."
-Apparently he thoroughly enjoyed his role as matchmaker, even
+with my boots."
+Apparently he thoroughly enjoyed his role as matchmaker,

+noticing.
 Did this man really fear Frau Linkmeyer that much?
 That could be fun.
-She might

-are you standing around here for?
+"Well, what are you standing around here for?
 You heard the general!"
-And then another

 Hella smiled and plunged down on the sofa.
 "Well.
 Here we